A scientific analysis of monocultures, humus degradation, and the systemic consequences for our Earth

 - It increases mechanical strength

-- It can improve stress resistance to drought.
+- It can improve stress resistance to drought

-- It promotes tolerance to biotic stress.
+- It supports tolerance to biotic stress

-It is a structural and stabilizing factor.
-And this is precisely where the circle closes for me: structure determines stability –
+It is a structural and stability factor.
+And this is where the circle closes for me: structure determines stability – in the soil as well as in the plant.

 8. The logical consequence: Regenerative gardening practices

-8.1 Promoting diversity
+8.1 Promote diversity

-Mixed culture
+Mixed cropping

 Crop rotation

-flowering strips
+Flower strips

 Green manure